-IRC \$3121(k) provided an election for religious, charitable and certain other organizations to be covered under the Social Security system.
-IRC \$3121(k)(1)(A) provided that an organization described in IRC \$501(c)(3) that is exempt from income tax under IRC \$501(a) may file a certificate stating its desires to have the insurance system established by the SSA extended to its employees.
+IRC section 3121(k) provided an election for religious, charitable, and some other organizations to be covered under the Social Security system.
+IRC section 3121(k)(1)(A) provided that an organization described in IRC section 501(c)(3) which is exempt from income tax under IRC section 501(a) may file a certificate stating its wish to have the insurance system established by the SSA extended to its employees.

-In 1984, Congress again amended the scope of the FICA tax provisions.
-It repealed IRC §3121(k), requiring Social Security coverage for employees of IRC §501(c)(3) organizations.
-This change resulted in administrative confusion, to taxpayers-and even to the IRS.
-In the case my firm recently
+In 1984 Congress again amended the scope of the FICA tax provisions.
+It repealed IRC section 3121(k), requiring Social Security coverage for employees of IRC section 501(c)(3) organizations.
+The change resulted in administrative confusion for taxpayers - and to the IRS.
+In the case my firm recently concluded, that change was part of the problem.

-A. Further FICA Developments for IRC \$501(c)(3) Organizations
+Further FICA Developments for 501(c)(3) Organizations

-The mandatory Social Security portion of FICA tax for IRC §501(c)(3) organizations became reportable to the IRS in 1984.
-In contrast, the Social Security portion of FICA tax under a Section 218 Agreement was reportable to the SSA.
-If an IRC \$501(c)(3) organization had previously elected to include its employees under the Social Security insurance system by filing a Section 218 Agreement, payments were still made to the SSA.
-However, if the IRC §501(c)(3) organization had not previously made such an election, the Social Security portion of FICA taxes were now required to be made to the IRS instead of to the SSA.
+The mandatory Social Security portion of FICA tax for IRC section 501(c)(3) organizations became reportable to the IRS in 1984.
+In contrast, the Social Security portion of FICA tax under a section 218 agreement was reportable to the SSA.
+If an IRC section 501(c)(3) organization had previously elected to include its employees under the Social Security insurance system by filing a section 218 agreement, payments were still made to the SSA.
+However, if the IRC section 501(c)(3) organization had not previously made that election, the Social Security portion of FICA taxes now had to be made to the IRS instead of the SSA.